tibbben/ucsb2019/README.md

-# UCSB - Data Cufration for Environmental Sciences
+# UCSB - Data Curation for Environmental Sciences

 This repository contains a presentation on Data Curation for the Environmental Sciences given at UC Santa Barbara on July 23 2019.